Steal our articles (no, really)

 Republishing guidelines, for print and online

 - Unless you have express permission from the author, you can’t edit our material, except to reflect relative changes in time, location and editorial style.
 (For example, "yesterday" can be changed to "last week," and "London, UK." to "London" or "here").
-If you need to materially edit our content, please contact our External Relations Manager.
+If you need to materially edit our content, please contact us.

 - You have to credit our authors and partner institutions — ideally in the byline.
 We prefer “Author Name, Institution” (for example, Stefan Wolff, University of Birmingham).